Specialists Who Treat Colorectal Cancer

 Should I consider participating in a clinical trial?

 Before new colorectal cancer treatments become approved, they are tested in clinical trials.
-If you're interested in a cutting-edge treatment for colorectal cancer that isn't yet available -- maybe because traditional treatments haven't worked -- see if you are eligible for a clinical trial.
+If you're interested in a cutting-edge treatment for colorectal cancer that isn't yet available, see if you are eligible for a clinical trial.

 "Clinical trials are the ways that new treatments are discovered," says Hoff.
 "There are a lot of clinical trials for colorectal cancer, and they need a lot of patients to make them work."